oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use--and-indentation-to-keep-the-context/rule.md

 ---

-Electronic communication can easily cause misunderstandings.
+​Electronic communication can easily cause misunderstandings.
 Help the reader understand your message better by:

 - Keeping the prior email in your reply
 - When quoting text from someone else (e.g. The original email you are replying to, a web page, etc.), use the “&gt;” and indentation.
 Your new text should be kept to the left.
 When quoting text on web pages, always include a link to the web page.